The Carpentry License

 Duties associated with the Carpentry License

-Framing and Rough Carpentry contractors a an essential part of the construction process.
+Framing and Rough Carpentry contractors are an essential part of the construction process.

 Their duties include: